Unavoidable patterns and plane paths in dense topological graphs: Local thrackles

 Let us remove all the leaves of a geometric local thrackleable graph $G$.
 The observation above implies that the remaining graph has maximum degree at most $2$, so it is the disjoint union of paths and cycles.
 This implies that $G$ is the disjoint union of caterpillars and spiked cycles.
 To finish the only if part of the proposition we are left to show that $C_4$ and $C_6$ are not geometric local thrackleable.
 It is easy to see that if $C_4$ is drawn as a local thrackle, then this drawing must be a thrackle.
 The same holds true for $C_6$ as we shall prove in Lemma~\ref{lem:c6} (although for straight line drawings the case analysis could be shortened).
 On the other hand, it follows from Theorem \ref{thm:woodall} that even cycles are not geometric thrackleable ($C_4$ is not even thrackleable), hence $C_4$ and $C_6$ are not geometric local thrackleable.

 For the if part of proposition, notice that the components of $G$ can be drawn pairwise disjointly, so it is enough to prove that caterpillars, odd spiked cycles and even spiked cycles of length at least $8$ are geometric local thrackleable.
-The first two cases are already handled by Theorem \ref{thm:woodall} (as those graphs are even geometric thrackleable), so here we concentrate on even spiked cycles.
-Let $n\ge8$ even and consider the vertices $v_1,\dots,v_n$ of a regular $n$-gon.
-Choose $m=n/2-1$ or $n/2-2$ whichever is odd.
-Connect each $v_i$ to $v_{i+m}$ (indices understood modulo $n$).
-As $n$ and $m$ are relatively prime, this is a straight line drawing of $C_m$ and for $m\ne10$ we have $3m>n$ making this a local thrackle.
-We can add an arbitrary number of ``spikes'' by connecting $v_i$ to vertices on the interval $v_{i+m}v_{i+m+1}$ and the geometric graph remains a local thrackle.
-See left side of Figure~\ref{fig:c8}.
-The missing $n=10$ case is handled by the drawing on the right side of Figure~\ref{fig:c8}. \end{proof}
+The first two cases are already handled by Theorem \ref{thm:woodall} (as those graphs are geometric thrackleable), so here we concentrate on even spiked cycles.
+Let $n \geq 8$ be even.
+We first place vertices $v_1,v_2,\dots,v_{n-3}$ on the circle according to the following clockwise order: $v_1,v_3,v_5,\dots, v_{n-3}$, $v_2, v_4, \dots, v_{n-4}$.
+Then we put $v_{n-2}$ on the clockwise arc $v_1v_3$, $v_{n-1}$ on the clockwise arc $v_2v_4$, and $v_{n}$ on the clockwise arc $v_{n-5}v_{n-3}$.
+Observe that we obtain a geometric local threackle drawing of $C_n$ by connecting $v_iv_{i+1}$ using straight-line segments.
+See Figure~\ref{fig:c8} for an illustration.
+Finally, we can choose an interval on the cycle for each $v_i$ such that if we place the leaf neighbors of $v_i$ on this intervals the resulting drawing is still a local thrackle. \end{proof}

 We continue with the case when edges are drawn $x$-monotone.

 \begin{proof}[Proof of Proposition~\ref{lt:xmon}] For the lower bound we give a construction with $6/5n-O(1)$ edges.
 See Figure~\ref{fig:xmon}.
 First, we draw a path as seen on the top of Figure~\ref{fig:xmon} as a local thrackle.
 Then we make a translated copy of this path as seen on the middle of Figure \ref{fig:xmon}, this is clearly still a local thrackle.
 Finally, we add further paths of length $2$, one of them is drawn blue on the middle of Figure \ref{fig:xmon}, and moreover, one can check that adding this one path maintained that the drawing is a local thrackle.
 All such blue paths are drawn on the bottom of Figure \ref{fig:xmon}, where it is not hard to check that the drawing gives a simple topological graph and also it is still a local thrackle (the blue $2$-paths are far enough in the graph, thus no planar $3$-path can be created when adding all blue $2$-paths, if adding one did not create a planar $3$-path), finishing the construction.
 Note that we connected using a $2$-path every second vertex of one path with the corresponding vertex of the second path, thus when extending the construction with $2$ vertices on each path plus a vertex to add the $2$-path joining, we added $5$ vertices and $6$ edges.
 Thus, the number of edges is $6/5n-O(1)$ (the constant error comes from the fact that close to the two ends of the two paths some edges are missing).